wsor4035/dev.luanti.org/content/content-dev/licensing.md

 # Licensing

-Recently a considerable number of Luanti-based games have been appearing in the Android playstore, and Google Play.
-See the [list of Luanti forks](/overview-of-luanti-forks "Overview of Luanti forks") for examples of these.
+A considerable number of Luanti-based games have appeared in the Android play store and Google Play.
+See the [list of Luanti forks](/about/luanti-forks) for examples of these.

 _Please look at: [FlightGear](http://www.flightgear.org/flightprosim.html) as they have the same issue as Luanti has._